senatn/creative-coding/README.md

 As I delve deeper into the world of computer science, I often come across fascinating topics like generative art, the Game of Life, Turing patterns, and automata.
 These concepts have piqued my curiosity, and I've been eager to get started with using [Processing](https://processing.org/) (or any other graphical library) to explore them further.

+## circle pattern processing 26.12.2022

-I also want to use Processing for music visualization / sound mapping but I decided to start with a simple example.
+I want to use Processing for music visualization / sound mapping but I decided to start with a simple example.

 Here are the tutorials that I used to get started: